NYXdevelopments/nyx-payphone/README.md

 ### Nyx Development Payphone
 This is a payphone script and it was released by Nyx Development its compeletly open source, you can join our discord for more free stuff in future from the link down below

+This is a simple payphone script and it was released by me the ui part is compiled since it was written with react, give it a try

 Discord : https://discord.gg/RCrQZayqAs
 Youtube : https://www.youtube.com/@nyxdevelopments